OUR VISION & MISSION

 MAP fills a unique need by offering training in comprehensive reproductive health care including abortion care, contraception, miscarriage management, and pregnancy options counseling.
 MAP trainees include physicians, nurses, advance practice clinicians, residents, and students who do not have access to full scope reproductive health training through their schools or jobs.

-Since welcoming its first trainee in June 2007, MAP has trained nearly 250 individuals, and in 2017 we celebrated 10 years of fostering the growth of a new generation of reproductive health providers.
-In 2020, MAP’s board and staff look forward to a new decade full of growth, innovation, and leadership within the national clinical training landscape.
+Since welcoming its first trainee in June 2007, MAP has trained over 320 individuals, and in 2017 we celebrated 10 years of fostering the growth of a new generation of reproductive health providers.
+MAP’s board and staff look forward to a new decade full of growth, innovation, and leadership within the national clinical training landscape.

 Why our training programs are necessary